BertsLifee/bittwist/README.md

 - Highly portable: Bit-Twist runs on Linux, BSD, macOS, and Windows.

-- Send multiple trace files indefinitely with set interval or line rate between 1 Mbps to 10 Gbps using built-in token bucket algorithm.
+- Send multiple trace files indefinitely with set interval, packets per second, or line rate between 1 Mbps to 10 Gbps using built-in token bucket algorithm.

 - Comprehensive trace file editor to edit most fields in Ethernet, ARP, IPv4, IPv6, ICMPv4, ICMPv6, TCP, and UDP headers.
 Templates are also included to